cube-network/docs/genesis.md

 `init` is the arguments for contract initalization, which can be interpreted as following：
 - `admin`: contract admin
 - `firstLockPeriod`: first lock period in seconds
-- `releasePeriod`: the number of day in one release period
+- `releasePeriod`: the time of one release period in seconds
 - `releaseCnt`: the total count of release period
-- `totalRewards`: total rewards of staking in wei
-- `rewardsPerBlock`: rewards per Block of the first release period in wei
-- `epoch`: the number of blocks in one epoch, must be equal to `config.chaos.epoch`.
 - `ruEpoch`: the number of blocks to update block rewards
 - `communityPool`: the address of communityPool
 - `bonusPool`: the address of bonusPool

-`balance` is equal to total rewards puls the staking number of all the validators

 `code` is the deployed bytecode of the contract